svuletich/Example/README.md

 # Example
-An example of GitHub for MR501
+An example of GitHub for MR501.
-My second commit
+My first pull request.